About Adam Smiley Poswolsky

 We aren't the "me, me, me generation."
 We are the purpose generation, and we will be engaged with our work because we have to be.
 The challenges facing our generation are simply too serious to ignore.
 They are too serious to only worry about on the weekends or after five p.m.

-I believe empowering millennials to find meaningful work is essential to solving the world’s most serious challenges; climate change, income inequality, access to health care and education and jobs, and the ability for everyone regardless of where they’re born to reach their potential.
+I believe empowering millennials and the multigenerational workforce to find meaningful work is essential to solving the world’s most serious challenges; climate change, income inequality, access to health care and education and jobs, and the ability for everyone regardless of where they’re born to reach their potential.

 I hope your quarter-life breakthrough (and third-life breakthrough, and mid-life breakthrough) bring you closer to who you are, the types of people and experiences that make you come alive, and the change you want for the world.

 As part of my work as a speaker on millennials in the workplace, I am committed to helping increase the number of women and people of color speaking at conferences and companies, as well as ensuring that women and POC speakers get paid competitively as compared to their colleagues.
 Please join The Women Speaker Initiative to get involved.

 I wish you all the best on your journey to meaningful work!
 Please let me know how I can help.